Lockdowns Multiply Globally as Virus Strains Health Systems

-Major streets and highways were deserted in many parts of the world Saturday as curfews and lockdowns multiplied in the face of a rapidly advancing virus that is severely straining many health systems.
+Streets, squares and highways were deserted in large parts of the world Saturday as curfews and lockdowns multiplied in the face of a rapidly advancing virus that is severely straining many health systems.

-Three American states with a combined population of 70 million are moving to restrict residents to their homes.
+Three American states with a combined population of 70 million are moving to restrict residents to their homes to prevent the spread of the new coronavirus.
 California started Friday and New York and Illinois were to follow this weekend.
 Connecticut and Oregon were preparing to do the same.

-With hospitals already under pressure, officials in many countries are desperate to prevent — or at least limit — a repeat of what has happened in China and southern Europe.
-The coronavirus outbreak overwhelmed medical services in the central Chinese city of Wuhan earlier this year and now is pushing them to the limit in Italy and Spain.
-Britain has asked 65,000 retired nurses and doctors to return to work.
+Colombia became the latest South American country to announce a lockdown, and Sri Lanka closed all expressways for a weekend curfew.

+The number of confirmed cases of COVID-19 recorded in Africa rose above 1,000 Saturday, according to the Africa Centers for Disease Control and Prevention.
+At least 40 of Africa’s 54 countries now have cases.

-More than 275,000 cases have been confirmed globally, including more than 11,000 deaths, according to a running tally by Johns Hopkins University.
+More than 275,000 cases have been confirmed globally, including over 11,000 deaths, according to a running tally by Johns Hopkins University.
 At least 88,000 have recovered.

 For most people, the new virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority recover.

+China has been sending aid to several European countries, promoting its expertise and experience gained from fighting the outbreak at home.
+An Air China flight carrying 18 tons of medical supplies including hundreds of thousands of surgical and protection masks landed in the Greek capital, Athens, Saturday morning.

-The pandemic has moderated in Asia, with the concern shifting to preventing its return.
-China and other parts of the region are now importing cases from Europe, the U.S. and elsewhere.
+As the pandemic has eased in Asia, China and other parts of the region are now trying to avoid importing cases from Europe, the U.S. and elsewhere.

 China reported Saturday that its mainland had no new home-grown cases of the disease for the third straight day, but 41 imported ones in the previous 24-hour period.
 That followed a surge in cases in the territory of Hong Kong on Friday, including 35 imported ones.